databendlabs/databend/docs/doc/14-sql-commands/00-ddl/50-udf/index.md

 ## What are UDFs?

-User-Defined Functions (UDFs) enable users to define their own custom operations to process data within Databend.
+User-Defined Functions (UDFs) enable you to define their own custom operations to process data within Databend.
 They are typically written using lambda expressions or implemented via a UDF server with programming languages such as Python and are executed as part of Databend's query processing pipeline.
 Advantages of using UDFs include:

 - Customized Data Transformations: UDFs empower you to perform data transformations that may not be achievable through built-in Databend functions alone.
 This customization is particularly valuable for handling unique data formats or business logic.